Barahna

-Barahna is a genus of Australian intertidal spiders that was first described by V. T. Davies in 2003.
+Barahna is a genus of Australian spiders in the family Desidae (intertidal spiders) that was first described by V. T. Davies in 2003.
 The name is derived from baran-barahn, the Bundjalung word for "spider".
-Originally placed with the Stiphidiidae, it was moved to the intertidal spiders after the results of a 2017 genetic study.
+Originally placed with the Stiphidiidae, it was moved to the Desidae after the results of a 2017 genetic study.

 Species

-As of September 2019 it contains eight species, found in Victoria, New South Wales, and Queensland:
+As of November 2025, it contained eight species, found in Victoria, New South Wales, and Queensland: